Help Yourself with a Home Inventory

 Why You Need a Home Inventory

-Should you ever have to make a claim, a home inventory is a great asset to have, especially during stressful events like theft or storm damage.
-When you make the claim, you typically have to submit information on everything that was lost — which can be difficult to do for all of your possessions.
+If you ever have to make a claim, a home inventory is a great asset to have, especially after stressful events like theft or storm damage.
+When you make a claim, you typically have to submit information on everything that was lost — which can be difficult to do for all of your possessions.
 Remembering to replace your TV or computer are no-brainers, but when it comes to remembering each piece of jewelry in your jewelry box, things tend to get overlooked.
 When you have your home inventory checklist, you know exactly what needs to be replaced, and you’ll have peace of mind knowing your entire household is protected.

 How to Make a Home Inventory